AndyYuen/simple-argo-example/README.md

 > Enterprises planning to use Red Hat AMQ Streams (Kafka) want to get an idea as to how many subscription cores they need to purchase.
 The intention of this tool is to provide an educated estimate.
 Nothing beats simulating the load on your hardware but this is not always feasible.
 The next best thing is to develop an analytical model to do the estimation.

 You do not have to understand how it arrives at the estimation.
-I am using this as an example because it is a non-trivial application requiring a MySQL database which can be deployed using an OpenShift template from the Developer Catalog.
+I am using this as an example because it is a non-trivial application requiring a MySQL database which can be deployed using an OpenShift Template from the Developer Catalog.

 ## 3.1 Deploymant Using a Helm Chart
 Helm is a package manager that provides easy automated deployment and management  of applications for Kubernetes.
 Helm uses charts which contain a collection of yaml files with template directives that define the application's components, their dependencies and configurations.
-It dynamically renders these yaml files with templage directives to generate Kubernetes manifests based on values provided by the user in values yaml files.
+It dynamically renders these yaml files with template directives to generate Kubernetes manifests based on values provided by the user in valuesXXX.yaml files.

 ### 3.1.1 My Example Helm Chart Organisation
 The Helm chart directory structure is shown below: